Velocidex/velociraptor-docs/content/vql_reference/server/_index.md

 ## compress
 <span class='vql_type pull-right'>Function</span>

-Compress a file in the server's FileStore.
-A compressed file is archived so it takes less space.
-It is still possible to see the file and read it but not to seek within it.
+Compress a file.

+The file is compressed using gzip.
+You can change the location of the output using the output parameter.